 Why is Hygge important?

 Hygge is important because happiness is important!
 Taking intentional steps not just in the winter, but year round- to increase our happiness, really seems like a win-win.
 This culture of cultivating happiness isn’t a disrupting habit to start, and doesn’t even cost anything.
 It’s simply a mindset of knowing what makes you feel happy and cozy and doing those things.
 This is important because YOU are important, and how you feel matters.
-Yes, you may have a houseful of little people to tend to and chores to do.
-But your needs are important and a happy mama makes for a happy home.
+Yes, you may have a houseful of children to tend to and chores to do.
+But your needs are important, and a happy mama makes for a happy home.

 How to Hygge: